davidaquinaldo/Data-Analysis-on-Fashion-Industry/README.md

-# Data Analysis on Fashion Industry
-## Optimizing Fashion Store Strategies: K-means Clustering of Sales and Profit
+# Optimizing Fashion Store Strategies: K-means Clustering of Sales and Profit

 ## Table of Contents